iccycling/blog/content/posts/2025/Bike-Maintainance/index.md

 ## Maintenance & Repairs

 With a bit of mechanical intuition, most bike repairs can be done yourself.
 YouTube is full of great tutorials.
 While we can’t offer a full repair service, we’re always happy to offer advice or help if we can.

+> **Tip:** Use isopropanol to remove oil or grease residues from brake discs or other sensitive parts.
+Isopropanol evaporates cleanly, is less aggressive for the environment and the user than conventional brake cleaners, and is safe on many materials like metal, aluminum, or steel when used sparingly.
+After cleaning, let the parts dry briefly.
+Wear **nitrile gloves**, as they are more chemical-resistant than latex and provide better protection against oils, solvents, and isopropanol.